 Overwhelmed by building processes in your business?
-In this video blog, we’re going to go over 4 Easy Reference Charts you can create to start systemizing your business using ClickUp.
+In this video blog, we’re going to go over 4 Easy Reference Charts you can create to start systemizing your business using Use our ClickUp affiliate link!.

 ClickUp Consultant, Layla at ProcessDriven goes through four different tools you can create that can help systemize your business without creating detailed SOPs.

 The best part?
 No long Loom videos or wordy SOPs (Standard Operating Procedures) are needed!

 Each of the 4 reference charts is just a collection of a few handy pieces of information to Use our Make affiliate link! your work THAT much easier when tomorrow arrives.

 This chart is a general area where we can house all of the locations where our team meets.
 This can be used either meet with clients or have internal meetings.
 It’s a simple list of Use our Zoom affiliate link!, Google Meet, or Conference Call links.

 Alongside each link, we describe what they’re used for, whether it’s on a recurring basis, and how to set up a call or meeting on each platform.

 This removes all of the guesswork for your new intern on their first day trying to figure out, “Wait, where is the team meeting?”

 Full disclosure: this is not our area of expertise.
 We are not designers, and we will never claim to be.
 (Insert our very basic knowledge of using Canva. ?)